-Static GPS surveying has been used on control surveys from local to statewide extent, and will probably continue to be the preferred technique in that category.
-If a static GPS control survey is carefully planned, it usually progresses smoothly.
+Static GPS/GNSS surveying has been used on control surveys from local to statewide to continental extent, and will probably continue to be the preferred technique in those categories.
+In static GPS/GNSS surveying the receivers is motionless for a time, usually a relatively long occupation.
+If a static GPS/GNSS control survey is carefully planned, it usually progresses smoothly.
 The technology has virtually conquered two stumbling blocks that have defeated the plans of conventional surveyors for generations.
-Inclement weather does not disrupt GPS observations, and a lack of intervisibility between stations is of no concern whatsoever, at least in postprocessed GPS.
-Still, GPS is far from so independent of conditions in the sky and on the ground that the process of designing a survey can now be reduced to points-per-day formulas, as some would like.
-Even with falling costs, the initial investment in GPS remains large by most surveyors’ standards.
-However, there is seldom anything more expensive in a GPS project than a surprise.
+Inclement weather does not disrupt GPS/GNSS observations, and a lack of intervisibility between stations is of no concern whatsoever, at least in postprocessed GPS/GNSS.
+Still, GPS/GNSS is far from so independent of conditions in the sky and on the ground that the process of designing a survey can now be reduced to points-per-day formulas, as some would like.
+Even with falling costs, the initial investment in GPS/GNSS remains large by most surveyors’ standards.
+However, there is seldom anything more expensive in a GPS/GNSS project than a surprise.